16 Grilled-to-Order Facts About Shake Shack

 Florida locations feature concretes made with key lime tarts from Palm Beach’s Sugar Monkey bakery, while Philadelphia Shake Shacks offer one made with strawberry puree, lemon ricotta, and crushed up cannoli shells from Termini Brothers bakery.
 At the company’s Baltimore location, there’s a custard concrete made using blueberry pancake pie from local baker Dangerously Delicious.

-5. IT TOOK THEM EIGHT YEARS TO ADD BACON.
+7. IT TOOK THE RESTAURANT EIGHT YEARS TO ADD BACON.

 This would seem like a no-brainer, but Shake Shack, which relies on a meticulous culinary development manager named Mark Rosati to approve new additions, isn’t afraid to take its time.
 Nowadays, you can get a SmokeShack, or add bacon to any burger.

-6. THEY’RE VERY PICKY ABOUT THEIR HAMBURGER MEAT.
+8. IT'S VERY PICKY ABOUT ITS HAMBURGER MEAT.

 It’s a custom blend of brisket, chuck, skirt steak and short rib made for the company by Pat LaFrieda.
 Only a few executives know the exact recipe.
 According to LaFrieda, back in its early days Shake Shack sampled 20 different ground beef combinations before selecting the one they currently use.

-7. THEY SERVE BREAKFAST, BUT ONLY AT FOUR LOCATIONS.
+9. IT SERVES BREAKFAST, BUT ONLY AT FIVE LOCATIONS.

-That would be the two locations inside New York's JFK Airport’s Terminal 4, the Shake Shack inside New York’s Grand Central Terminal, and Washington D.C.’s Union Station location.
+That would be the two locations inside New York's JFK Airport’s Terminal 4, the Shake Shack inside New York’s Grand Central Terminal, Washington D.C.’s Union Station location, and, most recently, the original Madison Square Park location.
 The menu is small, but who doesn't want a breakfast sandwich to help them power through that red-eye?

 Like the heirloom tomato custard, or the float made with chocolate custard and stout.
 There was also a jalapeno and cheddar sausage, which was apparently delightful but had the unfortunate side effect of squirting hot cheese in your face.
 Whatever: worth it.